 - Eat a low-sodium diet.
 Excess salt can cause your body to retain fluids, worsening swelling in your abdomen and legs.
 Use herbs for seasoning your food, rather than salt.
 Choose prepared foods that are low in sodium.

 - Eat a healthy diet.
-Cirrhosis leads to malnutrition and loss of muscle.
-The best defense against this development is to maintain a healthy diet, with a variety of fruits and vegetables.
-You also need protein, contrary to outdated but still circulating advice to limit this food group if you have cirrhosis.
+People with cirrhosis can experience malnutrition.
+Combat this with a healthy plant-based diet that includes a variety of fruits and vegetables.
 Choose lean protein, such as legumes, poultry or fish.
 Avoid raw seafood.

 - Avoid infections.
 Cirrhosis makes it more difficult for you to fight off infections.
 Protect yourself by avoiding people who are sick and washing your hands frequently.
-Also, get vaccinated for hepatitis A and B, influenza, and pneumonia.
+Get vaccinated for hepatitis A and B, influenza, and pneumonia.

 - Use over-the-counter medications carefully.
 Cirrhosis makes it more difficult for your liver to process drugs.
 For this reason, ask your doctor before taking any medications, including nonprescription drugs.
 Avoid drugs such as aspirin and ibuprofen (Advil, Motrin IB, others).
-If you have liver damage, your doctor may recommend you use a lower dose of acetaminophen (Tylenol, others) or take it in low doses for pain relief.
+If you have liver damage, your doctor may recommend you avoid acetaminophen (Tylenol, others) or take it in low doses for pain relief.

 Preparing for an appointment

 If you have cirrhosis, you may be referred to a doctor who specializes in the digestive system (gastroenterologist) or the liver (hepatologist).